 Is your mouth wide open in shock?
 Don’t be alarmed – yes, you are seeing correctly.
 Sweet corn ice cream is here!
 Here in the Midwest, sweet corn is a a summer staple.
-If you don’t grow it, you can easily find it on my every roadside stand for sale, fresh from the farm.
-Since it is a fairly short season, to enjoy the fresh corn I am always thinking of different ways to use produce.
+If you don’t grow it, you can easily find it on every roadside stand for sale, fresh from the farm.
+Since it is a fairly short season, I am always thinking of different ways to enjoy the produce.
 And since I love ice cream, this became the perfect marriage.
 Do not let the idea scare you away.
-The corn sweetens and only slightly flavors this cream and you can chose to add the kernels or leave them out.
+The corn sweetens and only slightly flavors this cream, and you can choose to add the kernels or leave them out.

 - 6 egg yolks

-- In a heavy bottomed pan, whisk together cream, milk and sugar.
+- In a heavy-bottom pan, whisk together cream, milk, and sugar.
 Clean and wash the sweet corn.
 Cut off the corn with a sharp knife and cut the cobs into thirds.
 (This will help to release the natural sugars of the corn.)
 Add the cobs and kernels to the milk mixture.
-Place on stove over medium high heat.
+Place on stove over medium-high heat.